Mechanics and Strategies

 The computers skill will allow you to upgrade your command center, and this is crucial for long-term sustainability because it allows you to have more outposts.
 The more outposts you have, the more likely it is your base will be self-sustainable.

-Finally, utilities is going to allow you to capture outposts that are crucial to your base, such as power plants that will provide power to all of your buildings without increasing the chance of a zombie invasion.
+Finally, utilities are going to allow you to capture outposts that are crucial to your base, such as power plants that will provide power to all of your buildings without increasing the chance of a zombie invasion.